 - If you see signs of mice, for example, fresh droppings, gnaw marks or smears, take immediate action to control the infestation.
 Organise treatment or seek advice from an expert straight away.
 If you decide to carry out your own baiting, you must ensure that any bait is completely covered up in areas where pets or other wildlife have access.
 Secure bait stations, poisons and traps can be purchased from local hardware stores or garden centres.
 Please make sure all manufacturers instructions are followed.

-We can provide a pest control service to treat mice within a domestic property at a cost of £60 for up to three visits.
-Please complete the on-line pest treatment form to arrange a treatment or contact our customer service centre on 01395 571517.
+We can provide a pest control service to treat mice within a domestic property.
+For further information please see our pest control service costs.
+To arrange a pest control treatment please complete the online pest treatment form or contact our customer service centre on 01395 571517.